 503 Family Business I: Introduction to Family Enterprise (1.5).
 Helps the student understand the evolutionary stages in the life of a family business and the challenges and opportunities that must be managed at each stage.

-506 Entrepreneurship: Opportunity Assessment (3).
+506 Venture Capital and Start-Ups (3).
+Prerequisite, BUSI 408.
 An introduction to the tools and skills necessary to recognize opportunities in high tech, biotech, and traditional start-ups.
 Local entrepreneurs come to class to pitch to students, who analyze the start-ups from the perspective of venture capitalists.

 508 Public-Private Development Projects (1.5).
 Prerequisite, BUSI 408.
 This course introduces students to challenges and opportunities associated with using public-private partnerships as a vehicle for meeting infrastructure and economic development needs.
 Students will develop an understanding of how the public and private sectors can have differing perceptions of risk, success, and effectiveness associated with such projects.

 512 Family Business II: Governance and Ownership (1.5).
+Recommended preparation, completion of BUSI 503.
 Helps the student understand specific ownership, stewardship, tax, transition, and wealth management issues that affect family enterprises.

 513 Innovations and Entrepreneurship in Developing Economies (1.5).
 Covers innovative private sector approaches to alleviating poverty around the world.